 [A](v) = λ (v)Every vector (v) satisfying this equation is called an eigenvector of [A] belonging to the eigenvalue λ.

-In the present case, since we are dealing with a 3 X 3 Matrix and a 3-entry column vector,
+As an example, in the case of a 3 X 3 Matrix and a 3-entry column vector,

 and each eigenvector v1, v2, v3, etc takes the form

 To use this utility, you should have the a values ready to enter.
 If you have all the data ready, simply enter it, click the Solve button, and it will calculate the eigenvalues of [A] and the associated eigenvectors.
 Note that the a values are assumed to be real; however, the solutions may be complex.
 In other words, this utility calculates solutions that may have imaginary components (indicated by the "i"); however, it assumes the inputs are all real (it does not accept complex inputs).